mnstrr/webvr-boilerplate/README.md

 ### Devmode

-Console logs and warnings are suppressed by default.
-Append ``?devmode`` to the browser adressfiled to enable devmode.
+Console logs are suppressed by default.
+Append ``?devmode`` to the browser adressfiled to enable show logs.